hexakaleem/n8n-with-puppeteer-render/README.md

 - A Render Postgres database that stores n8n data

 Each of the above uses a free instance type by default.

+Each of the above uses a free instance type by default.